 Course substitutions involve Norfolk State University courses and should not be confused with the awarding of transfer credits.
 Students may request that a course taken at Norfolk State University be substituted for a prescribed courses to meet a degree requirement in the student's academic program.
-Course substitutions must be approved by the Program Coordinator, Academic Dean, and te Director of Graduate Studies.
+Course substitutions must be approved by the Program Coordinator, Academic Dean, and te Dean of Graduate School.

-CHANGE OF CURRICULUM
+CHANGE OF DEGREE PROGRAM

 Students wishing to make a curriculum change from one track/concentration to another within a graduate degree program must execute the Change of Curriculum form.
 This form must be signed by the program officer of the graduate program in which the student is enrolled.
 The Change of Curriculum form may not be used to make a change from one graduate degree program to another because admissions requirements for graduate programs vary.
-The Change of Curriculum form is processed in the Office of Graduate Studies.
+The Change of Curriculum form is processed in the Graduate School.